Hashim Aman: Early life and education

 He was born on 1 September 1929 in Kampung Chembong, Rembau, Negeri Sembilan.
 He received his education at King George V Secondary School, Seremban, before furthering his studies at the University of Malaya, Singapore, and graduated with a Bachelor of Science degree in 1957.

 Career

 Hashim had served in the government sector for 27 years, in various public departments and agencies, including as Secretary General of the Ministry of Health and Ministry of Defense, and as Director General of the Public Service Department before being appointed to the position of Secretary General from 1982 to 1984.

 Kelantan Emergency

-He served as Director of the State Government of Kelantan when Kelantan was declared an emergency in late 1977 during the administration of Malaysian Prime Minister Tun Hussein Onn.
+He served as Director of the State Government of Kelantan when Kelantan was declared an emergency in late 1977.
 He worked with political leaders and the Kelantan administration as well as the Federation for the development and prosperity of the Kelantan state.
-After several month, the PAS-led government under the Menteri Besar has been overthrown by the UMNO/Barisan Nasional party after getting a majority during the 1978 elections.
+After several month, the PAS government under the Menteri Besar has been overthrown by UMNO / Barisan Nasional after getting majority during 1978 election.